space-wizards/website-content/content/about/nightlies/_index.md

 ## The Launcher

-The easiest way to get SS14 right now is to download the [Launcher](https://github.com/space-wizards/SS14.Launcher/releases/tag/v0.1.2) for your platform and run it.
-Run `SS14.Launcher.exe` on Windows and run `SS14.Launcher` on Linux and macOS. macOS is untested and probably broken and you'd need to launch it from a terminal too.
+The easiest way to get SS14 right now is to download the [Launcher](https://github.com/space-wizards/SS14.Launcher/releases/tag/v0.1.3) for your platform and run it.
+Run `SS14.Launcher.exe` on Windows, run `SS14.Launcher` on Linux and run the app on macOS.
 For **Linux and macOS** you will also need to have **[Mono](https://www.mono-project.com/) installed** on your system.

 The launcher will automatically download and update the main client.
-From there you can connect to our public server with the convenient button in the main menu.
+From there you can connect to our public server with the convenient button in the main menu. **Note:** the launcher doesn't have an interface of its own yet, so also no progress bar for the actual download.
+It can take a bit to start depending on your internet connection.

 ## Manually